“If you’re dry on the outside, then you’re dry on the inside!”

-Someone told me this a long time ago and it really stuck out in my head because it rang true.
+Someone told me this a long time ago and it really stuck out because it rang true.

 It got me thinking…could there be something to that?
-I then started taking note of how my skin felt and what it looked like from day to day.
-It was nowhere near smooth, it felt like I was an alligator, my dry skin wasn’t appealing to say the least.
-So I started to think how much water I had drank that day and the few prior days and it was not even close to the daily amount we are supposed to drink.
-After much research and a formidable degree in nutrition I have found that we should drink at least 2 liters of liquid, preferably water, everyday.
+I started taking note of how my skin felt and what it looked like from day to day.
+It was nowhere near smooth, I felt like I was an alligator!
+My dry skin wasn’t appealing, to say the least, so I started to think how much water I had drank that day and the few prior days.
+Come to realization, it was not even close to the daily amount we are supposed to drink!
+After much research, and a formidable degree in nutrition, I have found that we should drink at least 2 liters of liquid, preferably water, every day.

-I have created some tricks that turned everything around for myself and the clients I work with on a daily basis.
-These tips, when followed will be certain that water intake is no longer an issue for you.
+I have created some tricks to turn everything around for myself and the clients I work with on a daily basis.
+These tips, when followed, will be certain that water intake is no longer an issue for you.

-- Drink a big glass of water as soon as I woke up in the morning.
+- Drink a big glass of water as soon as you wake up in the morning.
 I even add some lemon or apple cider vinegar for extra detoxing and alkalizing.

-- Carry a water bottle with me, if I have it with me its hard to say ‘out of sight, out of mind’.
-I prefer using a glass or stainless steel water bottle because its better for our health and the planet.
+- Carry a water bottle with you.
+If I have it with me, its hard to say “out of sight, out of mind.”
+I prefer using a glass or stainless steel water bottle because it’s better for our health and the planet.

-- Drink a large glass before dinner, I found that this helped to curb my appetite and I ate less dinner and naturally lost a little weight.
+- Drink a large glass before dinner.
+I found that this helped to curb my appetite.
+I ate less dinner and naturally lost a little weight.

 Our skin is a reflection of our health on the inside.
-If our skin looks healthy and vibrant than our insides probably look good.
-But if our skin is dull in color, dry, wrinkly, and rough then our insides most likely look the same.
+If our skin looks healthy and vibrant, then our insides probably look the same.
+However, if our skin is dull in color, dry, wrinkly, and rough, then our insides most likely look the same.

-This is one of the many areas I help my clients achieve, healthy vibrant skin and therefore their insides as well.
-Water is something that should be enjoyed with love, not hated or resented.
+This is one of the many areas I help my clients achieve progress: healthy vibrant skin, and thus their insides as well.
+Water is something that should be enjoyed with love, not hated, or resented.
 Water should be a part of our daily lives to keep us hydrated and help our bodies rid themselves of toxins so we feel vibrant and full of life.

 In happiness and health,